National Institute of Mental Health and Neurosciences: Campus

 NIMHANS has five campuses in the city, spread over an area of 174 acres of urban establishments, which includes 30 acres of an under-construction Bangalore North campus.
 The main campuses of the institute are located in Byrasandra (hospital wing) and Lakkasandra (academic and administrative wing) localities on either side of the Hosur Road.
 The 'Community Mental Health Center' is located in the Sakalawara area on Bannerghatta Road.
 The 'NIMHANS Centre for Well Being' is situated in a residential area in BTM Layout.
 A state-of-the-art convention centre located in the main campus frequently hosts international conferences, seminars, trade shows, expositions, and media events.

 Organization and administration

 Governance

-The National Institute of Mental Health and Neurosciences is a multidisciplinary institute for patient care and academic pursuit in the frontier area of mental health and neurosciences.
+The National Institute of Mental Health and Neuro Sciences is a multidisciplinary institute for patient care and academic pursuit in the frontier area of mental health and neurosciences.
 The priority gradient adopted at the institute is service, manpower development and research.
 A multidisciplinary integrated approach is the mainstay of this institute, paving the way to translate the results from the bench to the bedside.
 Several national and international funding organizations provide resources for academic and research activities.